 About

-Jack Suzuki is a lifelong technologist, an expat in Japan, and a cycling enthusiast who enjoys exploring both the digital and physical landscape.
+Jack Suzuki is a technologist, an expat in Japan, and a cycling enthusiast who enjoys both building things and getting out on the road.

 With more than 20 years of experience across Unix/Linux operations, infrastructure engineering, and practical security-minded systems work, he focuses on making complex environments more understandable, supportable, and useful to the people who rely on them.